 There is overwhelming evidence of the impact of disadvantage on children's brain development and learning, but there is equivalent evidence suggesting that a child's socio economic home environment, parent education levels and subsequent limited literacy-promoting home environment, provides ongoing risk and susceptibility to literacy vulnerability.
 Research has indicated children from low SES environments, not only have a higher risk of sustained poverty later in life, but tend to begin school well behind their affluent peers and lose ground during the school years (Duncan & Magnuson, 2013).
-According to Duncan and Magnuson (2013), there are three pathways that predict these negative outcomes in children from low SES homes, and they are that children in low SES homes:
+According to Duncan and Magnuson (2013), there are three pathways that predict these negative outcomes in children from low SES homes.